ToolJet/ToolJet/docs/docs/widgets/chart/transforming-data-for-charts.md

 ### Plotting Pie Chart

-1. Add a chart component from the component library available on left to the canvas.
+1. Add a chart component from the component library available on right to the canvas.
 2. Under Properties section select **Pie** as the chart type from the dropdown.
 3. Under chart data section input `{{queries.<Your RunJS Query Name>.data.courseData}}` to input the data from the query.